 The first Yak-130 ordered by the Russian Air Force completed its flight acceptance test at Sokol in August 2009.
 The Russian Air Force received the first four of 12 Yak-130s between February 2010 and April 2010.
 Another five aircraft were delivered in April 2011.

 In December 2011, the Russian Ministry of Defence placed an order with Irkut for the delivery of 55 Yak-130 combat trainers by 2015.
 The first batch of six aircraft was delivered to the Russian Air Force in October 2012.
 The second batch of three Yak-130s was delivered in November 2012.
-A total of 15 aircraft were delivered to the Russian Air Force in 2012.
+The aircraft deliveries were completed in early 2015.

 International orders and deliveries